TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **Detailed results for ligand 35 (single pose)**

-Overall it looks quite similar to the single-pose case; although the 2D representation shows a different orientation the binding interactions are the same.
-There are still two clusters, but now the clusters are very different from the single-pose case, which will emerge as we look at the results in more detail.
-Look to the right of the graphic at the table giving the ensemble average MMPBSA energy (with standard error) for each cluster.
-We see that both clusters have low MMPBSA energies, now with the green cluster 1 slightly lower energy than the blue cluster 0.
+The results look quite different from the single-pose case although the binding interactions are mostly the same
+(the 2D representation shows a different orientation).
+There are now four major clusters.
+The table to the right of the graphic gives key information on each cluster.
+The blue cluster 0 is dominant, accounting for 45% of the trajectory and with the best (lowest) ensemble MMPBSA and Bintscore.
+Cluster 1 (green) is second largest at 36%, and has less good MMPBSA score and BintScore.
+Cluster 2 (orange) at only 13% abundance scores the worst compared to the others, while
+Cluster 3 (pink) scores second best by both MMPBSA and BintScore even though it is the smallest cluster at 5%.
+How do these clusters relate to the different input poses?

 Scrolling down to the strip chart, shown below in Figure `Strip Chart results for ligand 35 (6 poses)`,